ruppinlab/madhitter/README.md

 See our manuscript: [The Landscape of Precision Cancer Combination Therapy: A Single-Cell Perspective](https://www.biorxiv.org/content/10.1101/2020.01.28.923532v3) for more details.

 ## Prerequisites
-MadHitter relies on the packages SCIP and Gurobi to solve integer linear programs.
+MadHitter relies on the packages SCIP and Gurobi to solve integer linear programs (ILPs).
 It suffices to have only one of the two packages.
 - SCIP
    - [SCIP v.6.0+](https://scip.zib.de/)
    - [PySCIPOpt](https://github.com/SCIP-Interfaces/PySCIPOpt)